Bone Health

 To understand how we can protect our bones, it helps to have a picture of how they work.
 Bone is a living tissue that is constantly rebuilding itself—old bone cells are continually being replaced with new bone cells.
 To do this, our bones need two key components: collagen and minerals.
 Collagen provides a flexible framework, which is important because bones need to have some “give”; without it, they can become too brittle and can break more easily.
 Minerals harden the collagen framework to give bones the strength they need to provide your body’s structure.
 To have healthy bones, we need to strike a balance between strength and flexibility.

 Two types of cells work to keep our bones healthy: osteoclasts and osteoblasts.
 Osteoclasts remove old or damaged bone, leaving behind cavities where osteoblasts then build healthy new bone with collagen and minerals.
 As children and teenagers, we generally form more bone than we lose.
 Later, as adults, the bone loss can start to outpace bone growth.
-In particular, among HIV-negative adults, bone loss can accelerate in women when they hit menopause and in both women and men in their 70s.
-Although it is normal for our bones to become less dense as we age, we want to keep that bone loss to a minimum so that our bones stay strong throughout our lives.
+In particular, among HIV-negative adults, bone loss can accelerate when they begin menopause.
+Although it is norma l for our bones to become less dense as we age, we want to keep that bone loss to a minimum so that our bones stay strong throughout our lives.

 What are osteopenia and osteoporosis?